XxBrocoderxX/TerraformInfra/README.md

 ### Prioritizing Workspace1.tfvars

-When trying to create a new NCAE topology, create a copy of the Workspace1.tfvars file on your CLI:
+When trying to create a new NCAE team, create a copy of the Workspace1.tfvars file on your CLI:

 ```
 cp Workspace1.tfvars Team1.tfvars